 Falls among seniors are more than just minor accidents.
 They can have life-changing effects on health, independence, and quality of life.
 Every year, millions of older adults experience falls, and many lead to broken bones, head injuries, or even hospital stays.
 According to the World Health Organization, falls are the second-leading cause of accidental injury-related deaths worldwide.
-For families caring for aging loved ones, how to prevent seniors from falling is a constant concern.
+For families caring for aging loved ones, preventing seniors from falling is a constant concern.

 The good news is that there are clear steps caregivers and families can take to reduce the risk.
 From home safety changes to fall prevention devices for older adults, small actions can make a big difference.
-This guide explains how to prevent falls in the older adults with practical strategies and new tools that give both seniors and their families peace of mind.
+This guide explains how to prevent falls in older adults with practical strategies and new tools that give both seniors and their families peace of mind.

 Why Seniors Are at Higher Risk of Falling